 Also in the spring the Church School and the Confirmation Class students each prepare and help serve a meal for the homeless men at the St. Paul’s Men’s Shelter in Paterson.

 Confirmation Class (7th – 9th grades)

 This year the Confirmation Class will begin a new Episcopal curriculum, “Wholeness and Holiness,” connecting Bible stories to everyday life, interspersed with learning about the sacraments, prayer and worship.
-The teens will also share in joint outreach projects, retreats, and social activities.
+The teens are discussing emotions such as anger, loneliness and anxiety, and looking at Bible stories that reflect on how teens can cope with God’s help, and also help each other.
+They will also share in joint outreach projects, retreats, and social activities.
 In addition to the regular teacher, throughout the year adults from the congregation speak to the class about how their faith affects their life and work.

 Teachers for Grades K through Grade 9:

 Teachers: Kristen Kasarjian, Shari Caloz, Mikayla Kostyn, Pam Messina, Tanya Quirk, Frank Preolo

 Confirmation: (Grades 7-9)- Carol Petrovich, Bryon Roshong

 Other members of the parish and parents are always invited to assist in our Church School and Confirmation ministry.